MarciaBM/electron-vaadin-hilla-template/README.md

 # Electron & Vaadin Hilla Template

-The goal of this template is to allow you to create a desktop app using React for the UI and Java for the application logic.
+The goal of this template/skeleton is to allow you to create a wrap of a web app, resulting into a desktop app, using React for the UI and Java for the application logic.

 This project is inspired in two repositories:
 - https://github.com/vaadin/skeleton-starter-hilla-react